What is a Licensed Practical or Licensed Vocational Nurse?

 |District of Columbia||$53,370|

-What Tools & Technology do Licensed Practical and Licensed Vocational Nurses Use?
+Tools & Technologies Used by Licensed Practical and Licensed Vocational Nurses

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Licensed Practical and Licensed Vocational Nurses: